Rubber Products Wholesale Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

 Dubai South Business Hub offers flexible workspace solutions including flexi-desk arrangements, shared office spaces, and dedicated office units.
-For rubber product traders who primarily operate logistics and distribution functions rather than maintaining large on-site teams, a flexi-desk or shared office package is often sufficient to meet licence requirements while keeping overheads low.
+For rubber product traders who primarily operate logistics and distribution functions rather than maintaining large on-site teams, a flexi-desk or shared office package is often sufficient to meet license requirements while keeping overheads low.

 Key Setup Steps